lgcon/stage-l2s4/DayByDay.md

 #### Day 4

 - Analysis of the forms of the web client in relation to is database
-	- * Note: redundancy in pages search/whoami, same action different method? (whoami uses an url query)*
-- Figure out what fields should menage the app TODO
+- Filter fields used in the web client
-- Find API corrispondence TODO
+- Find API corrispondence